My name is Kimberly Thompson, and I am a licensed acupuncturist in Meridian, Idaho. I am a fibromyalgia specialist. Are you?

 If you can make a change in one person, you not only impact their life, you impact everyone influenced by them throughout their lifetime—even through to the next generation.
 Resolution of fibromyalgia includes treatment of the symptoms, but it also demands a focus on lifestyle awareness for the patient, which is then mirrored into the family.

 Like I said earlier, fibromyalgia is not easy to treat.
 But it’s worth it.
 Once you become a fibromyalgia specialist, you will be sought out by Western medical doctors in your community and patients who REALLY need you.

 That’s when miracles like this begin to happen…

 I am a fibromyalgia specialist.
 You should be one too.

 I’ll be teaching about fibromyalgia at our AcuGrowth Symposium here in Boise, Idaho.
 I’d love to see you there!
-Take a look below to learn more about what I plan to teach, and why you need to be at AcuGrowth 2019!
+You can watch the short video below to learn more about what I plan to teach, and why you need to be at AcuGrowth 2019!
 I’ll see you soon!

 Today’s Tough Conditions at AcuGrowth 2019